Calian Announces its Intention to Make a Normal Course Issuer Bid

-Kanata, Ontario, November 21, 2017 – Calian Group Ltd. (TSX:CGY) today announced its intention to make a normal course issuer bid through the facilities of the Toronto Stock Exchange (TSX).
-Repurchases will not exceed 651,911 common shares, representing 10% of Calian’s public float of common shares, as of November 17, 2017.
-The number of common shares of Calian outstanding as of November 17, 2017 was 7,655,713 and the number of shares in Calian’s public float as of November 17, 2017 was 6,519,115.
-The issuer bid will commence on November 23, 2017 and will not extend beyond November 22, 2018.
+Kanata, Ontario – Calian Group Ltd. (TSX:CGY) today announced its intention to make a normal course issuer bid through the facilities of the Toronto Stock Exchange (TSX).
+Repurchases will not exceed 661,803 common shares, representing 10% of Calian’s public float of common shares, as of November 16, 2018.
+The number of common shares of Calian outstanding as of November 16, 2018 was 7,764,762 and the number of shares in Calian’s public float as of November 16, 2018 was 6,618,033.
+The issuer bid will commence on November 23, 2018 and will not extend beyond November 22, 2019.

 The Company also established an automatic plan under which its broker, Desjardins Securities Inc., may purchase common shares of Calian pursuant to the normal course issuer bid (NCIB).
 The plan defines a prearranged set of critieria in accordance with which its broker may make share purchases.
 The plan will enable the purchase of Calian’s common shares at any time, including when Calian would not ordinarily be active in the market because of internal trading blackout periods, insider trading rules or otherwise.
 The plan will terminate on the earliest of: the date on which the purchase limits specified in the plan have been attained, the date on which the normal course issuer bid terminates or the date on which the plan is terminated by a party in accordance with its terms.

-Calian employs over 2,900 people with offices and projects that span Canada, U.S. and international markets.
+Calian employs over 3,000 people with offices and projects that span Canada, U.S. and international markets.
 The company's capabilities are diverse with services delivered through two divisions.
 The Business and Technology Services (BTS) Division is headquartered in Ottawa and includes the provision of business and technology services and solutions to industry, public and government in the health, training, engineering and IT services domains.
-Calian’s Systems Engineering Division (SED) located in Saskatoon plans, designs and implements complex communication systems for many of the world’s space agencies and leading satellite manufacturers and operators.
-SED also provides contract manufacturing services for both private sector and military customers in North America.
+Calian’s Systems Engineering Division (SED) located in Saskatoon provides the world’s leading space technology companies with innovative solutions for testing, operating and managing their satellite networks.
+SED provides leading-edge communications products for terrestrial and satellite networks, as well as providing commercial (including agriculture) and defence customers with superior electronics engineering, manufacturing and test services for both private sector and military customers in North America.

 Kevin Ford Jacqueline Gauthier